 The trading prices of our ADSs are likely to be volatile and could fluctuate widely due to factors beyond our control.
 This may happen because of broad market and industry factors, like the performance and fluctuation in the market prices or the underperformance or deteriorating financial results of other similarly situated companies in China that have listed their securities in the United States in recent years.
 The securities of some of these companies have experienced significant volatility since their initial public offerings, including, in some cases, substantial price declines in the trading prices of their securities.
-The trading performances of these Chinese companies' securities after their offerings, including companies in the internet businesses, may affect the attitudes of investors toward Chinese companies listed in the United States, which consequently may impact the trading performance of our ADSs, regardless of our actual operating performance.
-In addition, any negative news or perceptions about inadequate corporate governance practices or fraudulent accounting or other practices at other Chinese companies may also negatively affect the attitudes of investors towards Chinese companies in general, including us, regardless of whether we have engaged in such practices.
+The trading performances of these Chinese companies' securities after their offerings, including companies in the intermet businesses, may affect the attitudes of investors toward Chinese companies listed in the United States, which consequently may impact the trading performance of our ADSs, regardless of our actual operating performance.
+In addition, any negative news or perceptions about inadequate corporate governance practices or faudulent accounting or other practices at other Chinese companies may also negatively affect the attitudes of investors towards Chinese companies may also negatively affect the attitudes of investors towards Chinese companies may also negatively affect the attitudes of investors towards Chinese companies and such practices.
 In addition, securities markets may from time to time experience significant price and volume fluctuations that are not related to our operating performance, which may have a material adverse effect on the market price of our ADSs.